youfantan/JCodeBase/README.md

 copy native\build\Release\* .
 gradlew build
 ```
-After build,copy the native\build\Release\native.dll and build\libs\JCodeBase-xx.jar to your project dir and use.
+After build&copy the `native\build\Release\native.dll` and `build\libs\JCodeBase-xx.jar` to your project dir and then use.
 Project document is now producing.
 ## Available Modoules:
 + Memory Based IPC(windows only) **NOT FINISHED**
 + Parallel Download **NOT FINISHED**
 ## CI/CD
-The project use github actions as its ci
+The project use github actions as its CI.